wp-plugins/wp-mail-bank/readme.txt

 == Changelog ==

+= 1.17 =

+* Added Compatibility with WordPress 4.2.2

 = 1.16 =

-* Added Compatible with WordPress 4.2.1
+* Added Compatibility with WordPress 4.2.1

 = 1.15 =

-* Added Compatible with WordPress 4.2
+* Added Compatibility with WordPress 4.2

 = 1.14 =

-* Added Compatible with WordPress 4.1.2
+* Added Compatibility with WordPress 4.1.2

 = 1.13 =